Moonshooters/slate/source/includes/_credits.md

 1 | The employee has the wrong title.
 2 | The employee is no longer at the company.
 3 | The employee has the wrong email.
+4 | The employee has the wrong name.
+5 | The employee never worked at the company.
+6 | The employee is a duplicate record.